ngirard/lolcate-rs/README.md

 # Set to true if you want to index hidden files and directories
 ignore_hidden = false

+# Set to true to read .gitignore files and ignore matching files
+gitignore = false
 ```

 Let's modify it and add two directories for indexing: